Rubrex/gpu-hunt-server/readme.md

 - /api/categories [Returns all categories]
 - /api/categories/:catName [Get single category items]
 - /api/users/verified [if user verified or not verified]
+- /api/orders/:email [return all orders for that buyer]

 ## Post Operations

 - /api/users [Insers a new user]
 - /api/products [Inserts a new product]
+- /api/orders [Inserts a new order]

 ## PUT Operations